bmp-dot/template/source/build_attacker_vm_ami/build_attacker_vm_ami.md

 # Build Attacker VM AMI

 ## Overview
 We created an AMI with the attacker tools pre installed.
 This includes aws cli, terraform. cloudgoat, pacu, and their dependencies.
-This AMI is available in a CloudFormation template [here](attacker.yaml).
-This AMI can be used to run any of the AWS control plane attack scenarios.
+This AMI is available in a CloudFormation template   This AMI can be used to run any of the AWS control plane attack scenarios.
 The AMI is already setup with the Vectra SSO profile for aws cli.

 ## Notes
-- The AMI is private and only available in the vectra-se-dev (257321424819) account
+- The AMI is private and only available in the  account
-- The AMI is only available in us-west2
-- The AMI is based on Ubuntu
-- The Attacker VM must be in a different AWS account than the target

 ##  Creating a Key Pair
 The EC2 instance created by the CloudFormation template requires a key pair.
 Before launching the CFT stack a key pair should be created.